thegli/yfquotes-cinnamon-desklet/README.md

 This desklet is based on the [desklet from fthuin](https://github.com/fthuin/yahoofinance-cinnamon-desklet).
 The data retrieval part is adopted to an alternative service url, after the Yahoo Finance community table got retired in May 2017.

-Tested with Linux Mint 17.0 (Cinnamon 2.2), Debian 9 (Cinnamon 3.2), Linux Mint 18.2 (Cinnamon 3.4), Linux Mint 18.3 (Cinnamon 3.6), and Manjaro (Cinnamon 3.8).
+Tested with

+- Linux Mint 17.0 (Cinnamon 2.2)
+- Debian 9 (Cinnamon 3.2)
+- Linux Mint 18.2 (Cinnamon 3.4)
+- Linux Mint 18.3 (Cinnamon 3.6)
+- Manjaro (Cinnamon 3.8)
+- Linux Mint 19.1 (Cinnamon 4.0)

 ## Installation
 Either follow the installation instructions on [Cinnamon spices](https://cinnamon-spices.linuxmint.com/desklets), or manually download the folder **yfquotes@thegli** (below "files") and copy the folder and its content to *~/.local/share/cinnamon/desklets/*.

 ## Configuration
-Check out the desklet configuration settings, and choose the data refresh period, the list of quotes to show (see also [Known limitations](#known-limitations)), and quote details to display.
+Check out the desklet configuration settings, and choose the data refresh period, the list of quotes to show (see also [Known Limitations](#known-limitations)), and quote details to display.
 The default list contains the Dow 30 companies.

-## Release notes
+## Release Notes

-### next
+### 0.3.0
 Features:
 * add setting to sort quotes list

+Bugfixes:
+* auto-retry in case of connection problem (e.g. TLS handshake)

 ### 0.2.0 - May 23, 2018
 Features: